-- Online Learning (formerly e-Learning)
+- E-learning

 - Night School

 - Summer School

 - Independent Learning Centres

 - Adult Day School

 The 34 Credit Threshold does not apply:

 - If you have an Individual Education Plan (IEP). - If you are not enrolled in secondary school. - To English as a Second Language (ESL) core language courses and/or English Literacy Development (ELD) core language courses.